notiska/kirjava/README.md

 A pure-Python Java bytecode manipulation library with decent obfuscation resilience.

-**Warning: This is the development branch so not all information may always be up to date!**

 Documentation is planned for in the future, but as of right now, a quickstart guide has been provided below.
 For more usage, see [examples](examples/).